ftisseur/nlevp/README.md

 MIMS EPrint 2019.5, Manchester Institute for Mathematical Sciences, The University of Manchester, UK, Mar.
 2019.
 12 pp.
 (Can also be found in the report directory).

+For a description of the 6 new problems in version 4.1, see

+N. J. Higham, G. M. N. Porzio, and F. Tisseur.
+An updated set of nonlinear eigenvalue problems, version 4.1 in the report directory.

 Installation